PhoenixGreen/Cypherpunktimes-articles/masters-golf.md

 This article explores the potential integration of blockchain technology into the Golf world

-## Pre-discussion, research and questions
+## Pre-discussion, research, and questions

 * What questions are you aiming to find the answers to?
   Could the game of golf benefit from blockchain technologies